OpenSourceEconomics/respy/development/tests/README.md

 # Development Tests

-This directory contains the main testing infrastructure for the *robupy* package
+This directory contains the main testing infrastructure for the *RobuPy* package

 ### Random

-The setup allows to test the *robupy* for a fixed amount of time.
+The setup allows to test the *RobuPy* for a fixed amount of time.
 Random model specifications are generated and the integrity of the package is checked.

 For more details:

-    $ ./run --h
+    $ ./run -h

 ### Fixed